Wholesale VoIP call routing — CLI, NCLI & carrier routing for high-volume traffic

 What is the difference between CLI, NCLI, and TDM routing?

-Tell us how your calls should work, which countries you need, and what systems you already use.
-We'll design the routing logic, configure it, test inbound and outbound flows, and activate — within 24 hours.
+Tell us how your traffic should route, which countries you need, and what systems you already use.
+We'll design the routing layer, configure it, test inbound and outbound flows, and activate — with account activation within 24 hours of KYC approval.